bradymholt/jquery-googleslides/README.md

 jQuery googleslides
 ===================
-A jQuery plugin to display your Google Photos.
+A jQuery plugin to display your Google+ Photos.

 Documentation and Demos
 -----------------------